fidildev/fettle-cli/doc/adr/0001-record-architecture-decisions.md

 ## Decision

-We will use Architecture Decision Records, as [described by Michael Nygard](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions).
+We will use Architecture Decision Records, as [described by Michael Nygard](http://thinkrelevance. com/blog/2011/11/15/documenting-architecture-decisions).

+These ADRs will be managed using [adr-tools](https://github.com/npryce/adr-tools).

 ## Consequences

-See Michael Nygard's article, linked above.
-For a lightweight ADR toolset, see Nat Pryce's [adr-tools](https://github.com/npryce/adr-tools).
+ADRs will allow us to know the history of our decisions, and adr-tools will allow us to manage our ADRs easily.